Let me guess…

 The basics, of course.

-Too many men shoot themselves in the foot by getting the basics wrong.
-Don’t be one of them.
+Too many men shoot themselves in the foot by getting the basics wrong, like wearing your oxfords with skinny jeans.

 Rule #4: Build a Solid Wardrobe Foundation